reZach/secure-electron-store/README.md

 ## Using the unprotected store (New since v1.3.0)
 There is now an unprotected store, driven by a [desired feature](https://github.com/reZach/secure-electron-template/issues/26).
 This unprotected store is a _separate_ file that exists in the same directory (by default) as your main store.
 You can save values in this store that you'd like to use to configure anything _before_ your app actually starts up, like a height or width of the [BrowserWindow](https://www.electronjs.org/docs/api/browser-window) in your electron app.

-In order to use the unprotected store, you'll make use of the `mainIntialStore` function, which can query this store's values.
+In order to use the unprotected store, you'll make use of the `mainInitialStore` function, which can query this store's values.
 Here's an example of how that might work below.
 ```javascript
 const {
   app,